 Child and maternal health varied across our study area types.
 For example:

-- A quarter of pregnant women in Transformational Regeneration Areas smoke during pregnancy, and almost half do so in Peripheral Estates.
+- A quarter of pregnant women in Transformational Regeneration Areas smoked during pregnancy, and almost half did so in Peripheral Estates.

-- Around 60% of babies are breastfed in the Transformational Regeneration Areas, compared with only 10% in the Peripheral Estates.
+- Around 60% of babies were breastfed in the Transformational Regeneration Areas, compared with only 10% in the Peripheral Estates.